Are there any Neighbourhood Plans in Three Rivers?

 Are there any Neighbourhood Areas in Three Rivers?

-Yes, there are currently two designated Neighbourhood Areas.
+Yes, there are currently five designated Neighbourhood Areas.

-Rickmansworth Neighbourhood Area was designated in January 2013.
+- The Sarratt Neighbourhood Area was designated in July 2019.
 Click here to view details.

-The Croxley Green Neighbourhood Area was designated in January 2014.
-Please click here to view details.
+- The Croxley Green Neighbourhood Area was designated in January 2014.
+Click here to view details.

-You can also view a map of the District detailing where hte Neighbourhood Areas are:
+You can also view a map of the District detailing where the Neighbourhood Areas are: